duleorlovic/blog/_posts/2015-11-09-rails-testing.md

 More options for
 [guard](https://github.com/guard/guard-rspec#list-of-available-options)
 My favorite is `failed_mode: :focus` which reruns last failed test.

-You can use [spring for
+Also you can use [spring for
 rspec](https://github.com/jonleighton/spring-commands-rspec)

 ~~~